MOUNT SAINT VINCENT UNIVERSITY ART GALLERY

 Lisette Model: A Performance in Photography

 Photographer Lisette Model (1901-1983) is equally renowned for her shoot-and-run portraits of strangers and her mystification of her own life story.
-George Steeves, himself a celebrated photographer with similar interests to those of his subject, examines and extrapolates upon the life of this great photographer.
-Viewing Model as a performer as much as a photographer, he dissects her art, technique, and tumultuous working life as lived in three distinct acts.
-To do so he has selected specific works from Model's extensive portfolio.
-George Steeves has been making photographs for 30 years.
-His work has been widely exhibited at public galleries such as the Canadian Museum of Contemporary Photography (Ottawa), the Saidye Bronfman Centre (Montreal), Centre international d’art contemporain de Montreal, and the Louisiana Museum of Modern Art (Denmark).
+Viewing Model as a performer as much as a photographer, the author dissects her art, technique, and tumultuous working life as lived in three distinct acts.

 MSVU Art Gallery (09/2011) 48 pp 14 bw ill 10 x 8 in softcover 978-1-894518-62-8 $20.00 Can. $23.95 U.S.